Feds: Whitmer kidnap suspects plotted to hog-tie governor, spark war

 Another allegedly talked about crushing her skull,

-Roth also told the jury about two of the government's star witnesses: two co-defendants who pleaded guilty early on and have planned to testify against the others at trial.
+Roth also told the jury about two of the government's star witnesses: co-defendants Ty Garbin and Kaleb Franks, who pleaded guilty early on and have planned to testify against the others at trial.

 "They will tell you how real this was," Roth said.
 "They went from a rough idea to a specific and concrete plan that they were preparing to execute."